PriyaDarshini38/BOOK-A-DOCTOR-USING-MERN/README.md

 In the backend directory, run:

 bash
-Copy code

 npm start

 Start the Frontend:
-In the frontend directory, run:
+In the frontend directory, run: bash

-bash
-Copy code
 npm start
-Visit http://localhost:3000 to start using the platform.

 ###### Future Improvements
 Payment Integration: Allow patients to make payments for consultations through the platform.